Complexity Classification in Infinite-Domain Constraint Satisfaction: Topological Spaces

 A \emph{basis} of $S$ is a collection of open subsets of $S$ such that every open set in $S$ is the union of sets from the collection.
 For $s \in S$, a collection of open subsets of $S$ is called a \emph{basis at $s$} if each set from the collection contains $s$, and every open set containing $s$ also contains an open set from the collection.
 For a sequence $(s_n)_{n \geq 1}$ of elements of $S$, we write $\lim_{n \to \infty} s_n = s$, and say that $s_n$ \emph{converges} (against the \emph{limit} $s$) if for every open set $U$ of $S$ that contains $s$ there exists an $n_0$ such that $s_n \in U$ for all $n \geq n_0$.
 A topological space $S$ is called \begin{itemize} \item \emph{discrete} if every subset of $S$ is open (and hence also closed); \item \emph{compact} if for an arbitrary collection $\{U_i\}_{i \in A}$ of open subsets of $S$ with $S = \bigcup_{i \in A} U_i$ there is a finite subset $B$ of $A$ such that $S = \bigcup_{i \in B} U_i$; \item \emph{Hausdorff} if for any two distinct points $u,v$ of $S$ there are disjoint open sets $U$ and $V$ that contain $u$ and $v$, respectively; \item \emph{first-countable} if for all $s \in S$ there exists a countable basis at $s$. \item \emph{separable} if there is a countable dense set; \end{itemize}

-The following equivalent characterization of continuity of maps on a first-countable space $S$ is often easier to work with.
-For $x \in S$, we say that $f$ is \emph{continuous at $x$} if for every open $V \subseteq S$ containing $f(x)$ there is an open $U \subseteq S$ containing $x$ whose image $f(U)$ is contained in $V$.
+The following equivalent characterization of continuity of maps from a first-countable space $S$ to a topological space $T$ is often easier to work with.
+For $x \in S$, we say that $f$ is \emph{continuous at $x$} if for every open $V \subseteq T$ containing $f(x)$ there is an open $U \subseteq S$ containing $x$ whose image $f(U)$ is contained in $V$.

 \begin{proposition} Let $S$ be a first-countable and $T$ an arbitrary topological space.
 Then for every $f \colon S \rightarrow T$ the following are equivalent. \begin{enumerate} \item $f$ is continuous. \item For all $s_n$, if $\lim_{n \to \infty} s_n = s$ then $\lim_{n \to \infty} f(s_n) = f(s)$. \item $f$ is continuous at every $x \in S$. \end{enumerate} \end{proposition} \begin{proof} The implication from (1) to (2) is true even without the assumption that $S$ is first-countable.
 Let $(s_n)_{n \geq 1}$ be such that $\lim_{n \to \infty} s_n = s$, and let $V$ be open so that $f(s) \in V$.
 Then $U := f^{-1}(V)$ is open, and $s \in U$.
 So there exists an $n$ with $s_n \in U$.
 For this $n$, $f(s_n) \in V$.
 So $\lim_{n \to \infty} f(s_n) = f(s)$.